qdm12/Password-Derivator/README.md

 - Robustness of password is calculated and transparent
 - basic UI
 - Uses SHA3
+- Unit tests with coveralls and Travis CI

 ## To do eventually
 - SSH keys generation from file